A continuation of FCW's Dot-Gov Thursday column, which gives pointers in buying hardware to support speedy Web-based services

 - Memory cache.

-- Modem communication rates, including telephone line speeds and wireless
+- Modem communication rates, including telephone line speeds and wireless data communication rates.

 - Keyboard typing speed.